ujin77/redmine_user_slack/README.md

-# Slack notification for issues plugin for Redmine
+# Slack notifications for issues plugin for Redmine

 This plugin posts updates to issues in your Redmine to a Slack user.